Danish Pastry – How to Laminate Dough?

 BLUEBERRY DANISH PASTRY

 Beginner baker?
 No worries!
 Designed with you in mind, this recipe is easy to follow from beginning to end resulting in a lovely pastry.
 Find process photos and step-by-step instructions below to further simplify the recipe.
+Want to learn how to bake bread – read this instruction.

 What Does it Mean to Laminate Dough?

 Laminated dough is the process of creating multi-layered dough through rolling, folding, and chilling it.
 See the six steps in the gallery photos below.
 The folding process is normally done 3-4 times and completed with chilled rest periods (approx. 30 minutes).
 There are two factors at work here: 1.
 First, chilled butter prevents the incorporation of the butter into the dough during rolling.
 2. Second, the rest at cold temperature between folds allows gluten to develop in the dough while the butter chills for the next rolling/folding step.
+Remember!
+Use high quality butter – European butter if you can find it at your local store.

 FRUIT FILLING choices FOR Danish pastry